wbcrowell/OpenSwimScoreboard/README.md

 You'll also need to **make** a 1/4" male TRS to DB9 cable.
 It's not hard, but you'll need a soldering iron.
 Rudimentary instructions courtesy of [Andy Martin](https://github.com/STU940652/CTS_Scoreboard).

+You'll also need a Colorado Timing System6 for the data feed.
+Open Swim Scoreboard will likely work work with other CTS console versions, but has only been tested on a System6.

 ### Installation